D-K-E/c-atf-feature-extractor/README.md

 ## Usage Example:

-For now the parser is conceived for documents containing individual texts like in [here] (http://cdli.ucla.edu/search/archival_view.php?ObjectID=P480793 "Random Example from CDLI")
+For now the parser is conceived for documents containing individual texts like in [here](http://cdli.ucla.edu/search/archival_view.php?ObjectID=P480793 "Random Example from CDLI")

 For now I am more concerned with fine tuning the parser rather than supporting multiple documents at once, because supporting multiple documents at once is quite easy.
 I would just need to add couple of lines to initial section getter.